benconsult/calculator/README.md

 # calculator
-A calculator built using pure JavaScript--Chub
+A calculator built using pure JavaScript for Cchub